Message from our President Juan Maldonado

 The United Way of the Klamath Basin has been helping people in the Klamath Basin since we opened our doors in September of 1945.
 Our Mission: To increase the organized capacity of people to care for one another.
 Klamath Basin residents and businesses have struggled for more than a year with economic and personal hardship due to the Coronavirus pandemic.
 Our thoughts and prayers go out to all who have been impacted by this pandemic.
 Going forward, let us all strive to be safe and follow public health guidelines so we can one day resume our normal Klamath way of life.

 Over the decades, thanks to the loyalty and generosity of so many Klamath Basin citizens and businesses, our local United Way and its supported agencies are able to help about 20,000 local citizens each year.
 These agency program services have a profound impact toward improving the lives of local people of all ages.
-I want to thank everyone who contributed this far to the 2022 United Way Community Campaign helping raise $450,000 for 89% of our $507,000 goal.
+We are getting ready to kickoff our 2023 United Way Community Campaign with a goal of $500,000 goal.

-The 2022 Community Campaign Chairperson was Jenie Stuedli, Caliber Home Loans.
+The 2023 Community Campaign Chairperson is Heather Curtis with WaFd Bank.
 Anyone wishing to volunteer and participate in our 2023 community campaign should contact the United Way of the Klamath Basin at 136 N. Third Street in Klamath Falls, OR 97601, or give us a telephone call at (541) 882-5558.
 Of course, our United Way accepts contributions year-round.